-Julian Speroni (3.5) was bested by Stekelenburg in the final game.
+Julian Speroni (3.5) was pipped to the post by Stekelenburg in the final game.
 The Argentine made some fine stops at crucial times as Crystal Palace beat West Brom 3-1.

-Two Liverpool players help make up the defense, with Jon Flanagan (4) and Martin Skrtel (3.5) at right back and center back, respectively.
-Flanagan was rock solid defensively and showed a superb eye for a pass when going forward, while Skrtel got his side off to a stunning start with two quick-fire goals to earn his first appearance in the Goal XI.
+Two Liverpool players help make up the defence, with Jon Flanagan (4) and Martin Skrtel (3.5) at right-back and centre-back, respectively.
+Flanagan was rock solid defensively and showed a superb eye for a pass when going forward, while Skrtel got his side off to a flier with two quick-fire goals to earn his first appearance in the Goal XI.

 Burn just about saw off competition from West Ham's James Collins (4), who put in a very solid performance against his former club, Aston Villa.

-Liverpool was not the only team to put in a stunning performance, of course, and Steve Sidwell (4) was one of the key men as Fulham battled to a draw at Manchester United.
-He takes his place in the midfield after scoring the opening goal and playing a part in Darren Bent's late equalizer.
+Liverpool were not the only team to put in a stunning performance, of course, and Steve Sidwell (4) was one of the key men as Fulham battled to their draw at Manchester United.
+He takes his place in the midfield after scoring the opening goal and playing a part in Darren Bent's late equaliser.

 Nemanja Matic also scored a 4 in our ratings but despite another very impressive performance for Chelsea, he was not quite as eye-catching as Sidwell or Gerrard.

-Tom Ince (4.5) bagged a goal in his debut to get Crystal Palace started against West Brom.
-The England Under-21 international moved to Selhurst Park from Blackpool on transfer deadline day and took just 15 minutes to open his account under Tony Pulis, and earn a place in our squad for the first time too.
+Tom Ince (4.5) bagged a goal on his debut to get Crystal Palace started against West Brom.
+The England Under-21 international moved to Selhurst Park from Blackpool on transfer deadline day and took just 15 minutes to open his account under Tony Pulis, and earn a place in our squad for the first time, too.

 Our team finishes, inevitably, with two Liverpool players.
-Raheem Sterling (4.5), also making his debut in the Goal squad, was the star performer at Anfield, scoring twice and tearing the Gunners to shreds on the counterattack in the second half.
-"Arsenal will have nightmares about his searing pace and astonishing change of gear," said Veysey in his player ratings.
+Raheem Sterling (4.5), also making his debut in the Goal XI, was the star performer at Anfield, scoring twice and tearing the Gunners to shreds on the counterattack in the second half.
+"Arsenal will have nightmares about his searing pace and astonishing change of gear," remarked Veysey in his player ratings.

 Suarez kept out Marouane Chamakh (4) and Shane Long (4), despite both men scoring crucial goals for Crystal Palace and Hull City, respectively.